-This competency-based course is the third in a sequence of three covering aspects of barbering pursuant to Section 7316 of the Barbering and Cosmetology Act.
+This competency-based course is the second in a sequence of three covering aspects of barbering pursuant to Section 7316 of the Barbering and Cosmetology Act.
 This course prepares students for the examination by the State Board of Barber Examiners.
-Instruction includes introduction, Board of Barber & Cosmetology rules and regulations, chemistry and electricty safety, health, safety & hazardous substances, disinfection & sanitation, bacteriology, anatomy and physiology, permanent waving, chemical straightening, hair coloring and bleaching, wet hairstyling, thermal hairstyling, haircutting, shaves, face, skin, and hair care, hair and scalp treatment, nail disorders and diseases, entrepreneurship/shop management, salesmanship, employability skills and resume preparation, and final evaluation.
+Instruction includes introduction, Board of Barber & Cosmetology rules and regulations, chemistry and electricty safety, health, safety & hazardous substances, disinfection & sanitation, bacteriology, anatomy and physiology, permanent waving, chemical straightening, hair coloring and bleaching, wet hairstyling, thermal hairstyling, haircutting, shaves, face, skin, and hair care, hair and scalp treatment, and nail disorders and diseases.
 The competencies in this course outline are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.